Honolulu DUI Defense

 At my firm, you can find vigorous advocacy that is backed by 25 years of legal experience.
 With the insights I have gained as both a former deputy prosecutor and a senior military prosecutor, you can rest assured that I am fully aware of all the prosecution's tactics.
 I will not relent until your rights are fully respected and protected.

 - Basic DUI.
-Used to be up to 5 days jail but many received community service and almost no one served actual jail.
-NOW- If you blow .15 or higher, MANDATORY 48 hours CONSECUTIVE jail. (plus longer driver license revocation)
+Used to be up to 5 days in jail, but many received community service, and almost no one served actual jail.
+NOW- If you blow .15 or higher, MANDATORY 48 hours CONSECUTIVE jail. (plus longer driver's license revocation)

 - Second DUI in 10 years.
 USED TO BE, up to 30 days jail if convicted.
 NOW- if convicted, if highly intox (high blow) MANDATORY 10 CONSECUTIVE days up to 30 days.